Densely Guided Knowledge Distillation using Multiple Teacher Assistants: Introduction

 \section{Introduction}

-While deep learning-based methods \cite{ResNet, DenseNet, MaskRCNN, SegNet}, e.g., convolutional neural networks (CNNs), have achieved very impressive results in terms of accuracy, there have been many trials \cite{Pruning, MobileNet, Jiaxiang2016, HintonKD} to apply them to many applications such as classification, detection and segmentation.
-Among these attempts, Knowledge Distillation (KD) \cite{HintonKD, FitNets} transfers the knowledge of a teacher model (e.g., a deeper or wider network) in the form of soft probability (e.g., logits) to improve the accuracy of a less-parameterized student model (e.g., a shallower network) through a learning procedure.
+While deep learning-based methods \cite{ResNet, DenseNet, MaskRCNN, SegNet}, e.g., convolutional neural networks (CNNs), have achieved very impressive results in terms of accuracy, there have been many trials \cite{Pruning, MobileNet, Jiaxiang2016, HintonKD} to apply them to many applications such as classification, detection, and segmentation.
+Among these attempts, Knowledge Distillation (KD) \cite{HintonKD, FitNets} transfers the knowledge of a teacher model (e.g., a deeper or wider network) in the form of soft probability (e.g., logits) to improve the accuracy of a less-parameterized student model (e.g., a shallower network) during a learning procedure.
 Specifically, the soft logits of the teacher network can train the student network more efficiently than the softmax based on the class label of the student network itself.
-Many studies \cite{HintonKD, FitNets, Zagoruyko2017, FSP, Mutual, Tung2019} on the KD method have been proposed, most of which focused on effectively guiding a teacher’s soft probability or outputs to a student.
-In addition, there have been attempts \cite{Defang2020, Linfeng2019, Yuan2020} to train a student network based on many peers or students without considering the single teacher network.
+Many studies \cite{HintonKD, FitNets, Zagoruyko2017, FSP, Mutual, Tung2019, DDKD2020} on the KD method have been proposed, most of which focused on effectively guiding a teacher’s soft probability or outputs to a student.
+Recently, there have been ensemble-based attempts \cite{Defang2020, Linfeng2019, Yuan2020, Malinin2020} to train a student network based on many peers or students without considering the single teacher network, which is a slight lack of consideration for the diversity of ensemble classifiers teaching the student, especially when the gap between a teacher and a student is large like Figure~\ref{fig:01} (a) and (b).